-Michael took the pictures of the model.
+M took the pictures of the model.
 I think he did a good job!

 There was an entire store dedicated to cat-themed products.
 My mom would have loved this place!

-We took Michael to see how The King's Dessert is made in person, and ended up buying two containers of the treat.
-I'm happy that Michael also found some things that he felt were appropriate gifts for him to send home to his family.
+We took M to see how The King's Dessert is made in person, and ended up buying two containers of the treat.
+I'm happy that M also found some things that he felt were appropriate gifts for him to send home to his family.
 He hasn't had a chance to send a box home.
 I tried looking for some things for Deb (if you're reading this, no I haven't forgotten about you, I promise!!) but none of the things I saw screamed 'Deb' to me.
 I know that there are things that she would like.
 I just can't seem to find them when it matters.
 LOL

 This was a building that spiraled upwards with stores everywhere.

 A nice seating nook with some trees to enjoy.